Pratap-Rawal/buildskill/tob.md

 A clear, consistent, and focussed valid theory is extraordinaraly powerful in achieving organizational objectives.

-## Policies - Practices - Procedures
+**Policies - Practices - Procedures**

-##Theory of Business (TOB) has three main assumptions about the organization.
+## Theory of Business (TOB) has three main assumptions about the organization.

 ### 1. Assumption about the environment of the organization
         i. society and its structures
         ii. the market
         iii. the customer
         iv. the technology

 Together all this defines what is an organization is paid for.

 ### 2. Assumptions about the mission of the organization:

-        that is what an organizations considers meaningful results, how it makes a difference.
+        That is what an organizations considers meaningful results, how it makes a difference.

 ### 3. Assumptions about the core competencies needed to accomplish the organization's mission.

         where the organization must excel.